What will your residency look like?

 Choosing your writer

 What sort of writer are you hoping will apply?
 How will you attract that person?
 How do you assess those who apply?
 When you have a clear idea of what you hope to achieve, this will inform the call you put out for the writer in residency (WiR).
-You can see a number of different calls on the Open Book blog(this will open in a new window).
+You can see a number of different calls on the Open Book blog.
 Depending on your reason for the residency, you may want to ask for:

 - A CV (to see how established the applicant is, or how much experience they have running similar programmes)